-Rev. Al Sharpton is the founder and President of the National Action Network (NAN), a not-for-profit civil rights organization headquartered in Harlem, New York, with over sixty Chapters nationwide.
+Rev. Al Sharpton is the founder and President of the National Action Network (NAN), a not-for-profit civil rights organization headquartered in Harlem, New York, with over sixty chapters nationwide including a Washington, DC Bureau and regional offices from coast to coast.

 Michael A. Hardy, Esq. has been a practicing attorney since 1988.
 He is admitted to the Bar of the State of New York, each of the New York State Federal Districts, The Second Circuit Court of Appeals and the Supreme Court of the United States.
 In 2008, he officially assumed the position of General Counsel to the National Action Network.
 He is one of the Founders of the National Action Network.
 He has been involved in Movement politics and the fight for a more perfect union since 1981.